How it works - the hardback books

 The unique thing about the books is that they contain both stories and simple-but-accurate (Chris is a professional engineer!) technical pages at the ends of chapters.
 For samples of the how-it-works pages, just scroll down: They are the pages which explain how the boiler makes the steam and how the pistons use the steam to turn the wheels to pull the train.

-The Author's original hobby was making miniature steam trains.
+The Author's original hobby was making miniature steam engines.

 This is Chris driving Bongo at full speed!